Edge states for second order elliptic operators in a channel: Introduction and statement of the main results

 \subsection{Plan of the paper}

 In Section~\ref{sec:first_fact_Hill}, we recall some basic facts on symplectic spaces and self-adjoint extensions of operators.
 We then prove our results concerning Hill's operators in Section~\ref{sec:family_Hill}, and explain how to adapt the proofs for Schrödinger operators in Section~\ref{sec:Schrodinger}.
-We discuss the role of the boundary space $\cH_b = H^{3/2}(\Gamma) \times H^{1/2}(\Gamma)$ in Appendix~\ref{appendixA}.